 Compost is an excellent addition to your garden to keep it healthy and thriving, as well as a terrific way to reuse and recycle.
 Composting is simply a way to create an environment that encourages the growth of bacteria and microorganisms that speed the process of decomposition.
 Composting creates rich, organic material that makes great free garden fertilizer.
 It is also a responsible way to keep waste out of landfills, as food scraps and yard waste account for approximately 20 to 30% of what we discard.

 If done correctly, nature will do the job needed in order to produce some amazing fertilizer.
 You have the control of what ingredients to use in your compost, so make it as natural and organic as you like.
 This way you can be sure that there will be no harsh chemicals in the growth of your vegetables in the garden.

 There are several ways to get this done, but keeping things simple is the best way to set up a compost pile or bin.

 Step 1.
 Find a container or not

-You have the option to use a container or you can start a pile right on the grown.
-It is completely up to you.
+Choose a dry area near a source of water for your compost bin or pile.
+It is recommended that you place your compost pile in a shaded area.
+This will protect it from the sun’s heat and provide a natural warmth in the winter.
+You have the option to use a container or you can start a pile right on the ground.
 It all depends on how quickly you want to be able to use your compost: weeks, months, or years.
 Using a composting tumbler can speed up the process and produce compost in a matter of weeks.
 Choose what is right for your needs.

 Step 2.
 The Ingredients to use